Configuring Odoo Logging to Seq with pygelf

 Modify the Odoo Logger

-Add Custom Logging Filters and Formatter.
-In the file odoo/netsvc.py
+Add Custom Logging Filters and Formatter include the following classes:

 class uidFilterSeq(logging.Filter):